 - Be allowed to sweep up information on how you use these devices?

 - Be able to use the information for marketing purposes or sell it to others for said purposes?

 - Share your information with government agencies, whether voluntarily or involuntarily?

 These questions are currently being debated in numerous government committees with the input of representatives from business as well as privacy proponents.
 We should see the first regulations issued in 2015…and it will be a miracle if they are anything less than a total mess.
 Expect legal challenges to said regulations, which should tie things up in court for a few years.
 Regardless, 2015 should see the start of the campaign to regulate the Internet of Things kicks off in earnest.

+When it comes to Internet law predictions for 2015, this one is like stealing candy from a baby.
 Privacy has been a hot-button issue for the last few years.
 Unfortunately, the federal government has enacted no privacy laws to speak of given the politically charged legislative environment.
 Instead, states such as California have passed numerous privacy laws that, frankly, overreach their legal authority.

 In 2015, we should see more strenuous efforts to challenge these laws, particularly where the requirements of one state clearly conflict with those of another.
 Whether this will result in Congress stepping in to pass sweeping privacy initiatives is unclear, but one tends to expect there will be no real movement until after the next Presidential election.

 Is Google a monopoly?
 It is a simple question, but difficult to answer.
 In the United States, the answer so far has been that the company is not.
 In Europe, the topic is still being debated, and there are vocal groups in the EU administration who believe Google should be broken up.